This calculator was last updated on 23/08/2021. It is currently not being updated regularly.

 The calculator now tells you which priority group (if any) you fall into, based on your answers the calculator asks you.

-- If the real uptake rate of a group is higher than the overall uptake rate, then that group is considered complete.
+If the real uptake rate of a group is higher than the overall uptake rate set in the calculator, then that group is considered complete.

 Added Phase 2 priority groups, 10-12.